pusher/pusher-websocket-swift/README.md

 #### Limitations

-* Is not currently compatible with tvOS.
-* Is not safe for use in extensions.
+* Is not safe for use in extensions
 * Client events are not supported on encrypted channels

 #### Swift